 However, ideology inspires, supports; it galvanises, and it is the trust which guarantees an experientially rich life journey.

-There was once an American Basketball coach (of all professions!), called John Wooden.
-John once remarked that:
+There was once an American Basketball coach called John Wooden, who remarked:

 “You can’t live a perfect day without doing something for someone who will never be able to repay you.”

-Consider, dream and act.
+Consider, dream, and act.
 Our enacted reality can only be that which you allow yourself to conceive.
-I understand that for an individual embroiled in the web, a dream is an imagining difficult to hold onto because whilst we live alongside one another, one individual’s dream cannot manifest instantly for it would impose on another’s.
+I understand that for an individual embroiled in the web, a dream is an imagining difficult to hold onto because while we live alongside one another, an individual’s dream cannot manifest instantly, for it would impose on another’s.
 This is what is called a ‘spiritual’ journey.

 For those denial addicts who choose not to create a beautiful dream, please feel free to take this grommet out of your ear and…

 …La la, la la la la la na na na na na